 Workflows + Date Stamps = Magic

-Time-based workflows can be a powerful way to check-in and reset fields in HubSpot.
-A few other ways to use workflows and date stamps include:
+Time-based workflows can be a powerful way to check in and reset fields in HubSpot.
+Here are a few other ways to use workflows and date stamps:

 - Ping a salesperson if they have not contacted an MQL after “x” amount of time.

 - Trigger a lead nurture after “x” amount of time since last activity with a salesperson.

 - For customers, set a date stamp field based on the last time the person logged in.
-If they haven’t visited the login page after “x” amount of time, send an email to the person to check in and/or the account manager to reach out.
+If they haven’t visited the login page after “x” amount of time, send an email to the person to check in and/or ask the account manager to reach out.

 Are there date-based properties and workflows that you’ve implemented at your organization?
 We’d love to hear other ways you are using these types of workflows in your HubSpot CRM!
 Tweet us @smartbugmedia!